First & Last Frost Date by UK Postcode 2026

 What is the first frost date by postcode UK?

 The first autumn frost date varies by UK postcode.
 In the Scottish Highlands (IV, PH) expect late October.
 Northern England (NE, CA, DL) early to mid-November.
 The Midlands (B, NG, LE) late November.
 Southern and western coastal areas (EX, TR, SA) may not frost until December or January.
-Enter your postcode prefix in the calculator above for your exact dates from Met Office data covering 400+ UK regions.
+Enter your postcode in the calculator above for your district’s figures, from Met Office HadUK-Grid 5 km gridded observations covering 2,728 postcode districts across England, Scotland and Wales.

 What is the last frost date by postcode UK?

 In southern England and coastal Wales (SO, BN, SA) the last frost is typically mid-March to mid-April.
 The Midlands (B, CV, NG) late April to early May.
-Northern England (NE, CA) mid-May.
+Northern England (NE, CA) late April to early May.
 The Scottish Highlands (IV, PH) can be as late as early June.
 Enter your postcode in the calculator above for your specific date.

 When is the last frost in the UK?